Interior of a Mosque: Orientalism: short background

-The geographic location where Orientalism was most notably present includes the Middle East, South Asia, East Asia, Southeast Asia and Central Asia.
+The geographic location where Orientalism was most notably present includes North Africa, West Asia, South Asia, East Asia, Southeast Asia, and Central Asia.
 Orientalism became a term that meant the study and representation of the Eastern world and its culture by Western scholars, artists and writers.
 This led to depictions of Eastern cultures that were romanticized, exoticized or oversimplified.
 This was all a clear reflection of extreme Western bias.
 It is also important to remember that the term "orient" is extremely outdated as it represents colonial/Eurocentric attitudes.
 Orientalism was considered a branch of French Academic painting, which is where Gérôme was mostly present.
 Some other notable artists that were remembered as leading figures in the movement alongside Gérôme included Eugène Delacroix and Jean-Auguste-Dominique Ingres.
 In 1978, Edward Said wrote a book titled Orientalism, which provides some more context into why this movement was so harmful.
 Said argues that Western culture asserts superiority over Eastern culture.
 This, in turn, molds the Orient into a construct of the Western imagination.
 He states that France and England were the two main countries where the image of "the Orient" was restructured and refined.
 Said states, "to be an educated European is to be an Orientalist."

 Jean Léon Gérôme: short background

 Jean Léon Gérôme debuted as an artist in 1847.
-He was a French painter and sculptor and heavily associated with the academic art movement.
+He was a French painter and sculptor associated with the academic art establishment.
 Neoclassicism and Romanticism fusion could be used to describe his style of work, which emphasized historical, mythological and exotic scenes.
 He was appointed as a professor at École des Beaux-Arts, a highly regarded French art institution that had a profound influence on Western art, in 1863.
 This led to him becoming one of the most influential art teachers of the nineteenth century.
 In 1865, he ascended to a seat in the Institut de France, which is a prestigious French institution established to advance arts, sciences and humanities.
 In 1898, he was nominated as a grand officier, a rare distinction among French artists.
 Gérôme's work was met with critical hostility from famed art critics, including Theophile Gautier.
 Critics were highly judgmental of Gérôme's representation of historical subjects as they tended to warp and distort source material to play up art to an audience.
 Gérôme preferred "superficial imitation" over "profound expression".
 It is already worth mentioning that Gérôme is clearly very heavily associated with the idea of exoticizing his subjects.